Skip to content

 services:command

-Use services:command to specify the command to run the additional container.
+Use services:command to specify the command for launching the additional container.

 services: